rba100/jina-firecrawl-api/README.md

 ```bash
 docker-compose up
 ```
-This will build the image (if not already built) and run the service, automatically loading the `JINA_API_KEY` from the `.env` file.
+This will build the image (if not already built) and run the service.
 The API will be available at `http://localhost:3002`.

 ## API Endpoints